Pachamama: Modern-day rituals

-Pachamama and her son-husband, Inti, are worshipped as benevolent deities in the area known as Tawantinsuyu.
+Pachamama and her sun-husband, Inti, are worshipped as benevolent deities in the area known as Tawantinsuyu.
 Tawantinsuyu is the name of the former Inca Empire, and the region stretches through the Andean mountains in present-day Bolivia, Ecuador, Chile, Peru, Colombia and northern Argentina.
 People usually give a toast to honor Pachamama before meetings and festivities.
 In some regions, people perform a special kind of libation known as a challa on a daily basis.
 They spill a small amount of chicha on the floor, for the goddess, and then drink the rest.

 Pachamama has a special worship day called Martes de challa (Challa's Tuesday).
 People bury food, throw candies, and burn incense to thank Pachamama for their harvests.
 In some cases, celebrants assist traditional priests, known as yatiris in Aymara, in performing ancient rites to bring good luck or the good will of the goddess, such as sacrificing guinea pigs or burning llama fetuses (although this is rare today).
 The festival coincides with the Christian holiday of Shrove Tuesday, also celebrated among Catholics as Carnevale or Mardi Gras.